Harfenlabor/harfenlabor.com/exampleSite/content/research/example-with-a-video.md

 ######

-Harfenlabor invited master historical harp maker <span id="person_tag">Eric Kleinmann</span> to reflect on his findings following decades of research into, and practical examinations of the <span id="subjects_tag">Barberini Harp</span>.
+As part of continued research within the <span id="subjects_tag">Barberini Harp Project</span>, Harfenlabor invited master historical harp maker <span id="person_tag">Eric Kleinmann</span> to reflect on his findings following decades of research into, and practical examinations of the <span id="subjects_tag">Barberini Harp</span>.
 Harfenlabor also commissioned Kleinmann to build a small-scale model of the top of the harp for experiments with stringing, and present his conclusions at the <span id="subjects_tag">Convening around the Barberini Harp</span>, a symposium organised by Harfenlabor that took place on December 14-16, 2016, at the Museo Nazionale degli Strumenti Musicali and at the Istituto Storico Austriaco, Roma.

 Original material © Armin Linke / Harfenlabor 2020.
 Licensed under CC BY-NC-ND International 4.0